Amazon expands 'packaging-free shipment' programme to 9 Indian cities

 Through this initiative, Amazon aims to reduce the waste generated from secondary packaging of customer orders.

-"This is an India-first initiative and ties into Amazon's global 'Shipment Zero' vision, an initiative to deliver zero net carbon shipments (by 2030).
+"This is an India-first initiative and ties into Amazon's global 'Shipment Zero' vision...
 The pilot began in July last year in Bengaluru when we delivered the relevant customer orders packaging-free and received positive feedback," an Amazon India spokesperson said.

+Under the 'Shipment Zero' vision, the company's vision to make all Amazon shipments net zero carbon, with 50 per cent of all shipments net zero by 2030.

 The programme is applicable on certain orders based on pre-defined parameters like location of the customer, distance the order has to travel and the category of product ordered.